Case Study – EDD Payroll Audit $78K Reduced to $8K

 When the Employment Development Department (EDD) contacts you for a payroll audit, most business owners panic — and understandably so.

 California’s employment tax laws are complex, and the penalties for misclassification or underreporting can be devastating.
+In fact, many small businesses don’t even realize what the common EDD payroll tax audit triggers are until it’s too late.

 In this case study, we’ll walk through how we helped one Orange County client: